mvs-develop/dev.bitshares.works/docs/development/apps/node_types.rst

 -------

-In the BitShares blockchain network, you might find the slightly different naming of **nodes**, such as a full node, witness node, or block producer.
+In the DNA blockchain network, you might find the slightly different naming of **nodes**, such as a full node, witness node, or block producer.
 All nodes keep updating an internal database by applying the transactions as they arrive in incoming blocks.
 The difference between the node types lies in the amount of history they keep track of, and in the functionality they provide.

 A **witness node** is a node run by a witness.
 Each witness node validates all blocks and transactions it receives.
 The nodes of elected witnesses take turns in bundling new transactions into blocks and broadcasting them to the network.